usyd-meta-lab/Perceptual-Discrimination-Task/README.md

-# Perceptual Decision Making Task
+# Perceptual Discrimination Task

-This repository contains the code for the **Perceptual Decision Making Task**, an online psychology experiment developed using [jsPsych](https://www.jspsych.org/).
+This repository contains the code for the **Perceptual Discrimination Task**, an online psychology experiment developed using [jsPsych](https://www.jspsych.org/).
 In this study, participants judge which of two images contains more dots and then rate their confidence in their judgment.
-The experiment features practice and test phases, a dynamic staircase procedure for adjusting difficulty, and adaptive feedback based on participant performance.
+The experiment features practice and test phases, a dynamic staircase procedure for adjusting difficulty, and optional feedback based on participant performance.

 ## Table of Contents